xaviervia/tessellation/README.md

 > Note: the [`reducers/debuggable.js`](src/reducers/debuggable.js) high order reducer is also not pure, but the intent of that reducer is just to introspect the state while in development, so it doesn't really count.

-The whole application state is contained in a single object blob, Redux-style.
-Actually, the whole architecture is heavily inspired by Redux, but with two core differences:
+The whole application state is contained in a single object blob, Redux style.
+Actually, the whole architecture is heavily inspired by Redux––with two differences:

 - To prove that the "single object" state approach goes beyond libraries and it's easily reproducible with any reactive programming library, it's not using Redux itself.
 - It is highly decoupled from the UI: Redux was originally meant to represent the data necessary to drive the UI, and the patterns that emerged around it reflect that intent.
 The thesis here is that the way Redux drives state can be used to manage any type of side effect, and for that purpose I introduced a generalized wiring interface that, the thesis goes, can be used for _any_ side effect.

-To emphasize the fact that the architecture is meant to be a generalization of Redux and not another Flux implementation (as in, another way of doing React), the nomenclature is slightly different:
+To emphasize the fact that the architecture is meant to be a generalization of Redux and not another Flux implementation––as in, another way of doing React––the nomenclature is slightly different:

 - `dispatch` is called `push` to represent the fact that the actual operation of dispatching an action is analogous to pushing into an array structure.
 As a matter of fact, it's pushing data into a stream that gets reduced on each addition – or `scan`ned in Flyd lingo.